 The most common cause of a delay is submission of incomplete or partially filled out forms.
 For all required forms, all fields must be filled in, in entirety.
 Please double check that all fields have been filled in prior to submission.

 Is there a best day to submit a request for quick turnaround?

-Submitting requests by EOD Thursday may allow for a request to be reviewed at the weekly AAC meeting on Tuesday, pending number of requests in queue.
+Submitting requests by end of day Thursday may allow for a request to be reviewed at the weekly AAC meeting on Tuesday, pending number of requests in queue.

-What kind of response can I expect following a review by the AAC?
+What kind of decision or response can I expect after submitting a procurement request?

 - The vendor agrees to remediate all accessibility issues identified in the manual assessment within a specified number of months in the vendor roadmap

 - Approval term and next review date will be determined, in order to give the requester sufficient time to either demonstrate that the product has been remediated, seek an alternative product, or request an exception from the Accessibility Compliance Committee (ACC).

 - Other factors may apply